 Vicar of Holy Trinity, Penn Street, 1901 – 1926

 Very little is recorded regarding the short incumbency of the Revd.
 FJ Sibree.
 The following is collected from various sources, Birth, Marriage and Death records, Census Returns and Electoral Rolls and Probate records and local newspaper reports.

 The Revd.
 Sibree arrived at Penn Street in 1927, and resigned in 1928, intending to retire, because of his wife’s illness, when he was replaced by Ernest Davies.

 Francis Joseph Sibree was born in 1860 at Painswick, Stroud, Gloucestershire.
 His parents ran a boarding school, Bussage House, with 20 – 30 teenage children, mostly boys, a few girls, and their own five children.

+He was educated at Exeter College, Oxford.
 At the ages of 20 and 30, Francis is shown as ‘tutor’, having joined the ‘family business’.

 In 1894 he married Margaret Louisa List, after Banns at St Paul’s church Gloucester.
 His occupation is shown as ‘Headmaster’ Bussage House School.

 He trained for ministry at Gloucester Theological College, and was ordained Deacon in 1896 and priest in 1898.
 His first appointment was as assistant curate, Chalford, Gloucester.
 In 1901 he is listed asr, ‘Clerk in Holy Orders, School Master’, The Park, The Hall, Shipdham, near Dereham, Norfolk, in the parish of Shipdham, All Saints.
 The Hall was another boarding school with teenage boys.